Adelaide University

 The Master of Professional Engineering (Chemical) is designed to challenge and extend your skills, enabling you to take your chemical engineering career to the next level.

-With our elective-driven degree structure, you can tailor your studies to your specific chemical engineering interests and career goals.
+With an elective-driven degree structure, you can tailor your studies to your specific chemical engineering interests and career goals.
 Whether that’s metallurgical processes, upstream bioprocessing, food processing and safety, brewery engineering or something else entirely, you’ll have plenty of options.

 Core courses in engineering management and data analytics enable you to deepen and formalise your project management expertise.